david-bakin/website/src/routes/blog/hacktoberfest-2022.md

 `youtube: TIT4FvZe6fY`

-Sounds like magic? 🧙‍♀️ Well, that' because it kinda is!
+Sounds like magic? 🧙‍♀️ Well, that's because it kinda is!

 Let us show you how Gitpod works and how you can get started contributing to Hacktoberfest in Gitpod!